 The main feature of Matplotlib is providing an object-oriented API that easily embeds the plots in applications.
 For this, it uses GUIs like Tkinter & wxPython.
 The best part is that it consumes low memory and facilitates coherent runtime.
 Above all, Matplotlib is free, the perfect alternative to MATLAB, and supports a broad range of OS and output types.
 As a result, it is the go-to for correlation analysis, outlier detection, and forecasting business insights.

-SciPy (Scientific Python) is the extension of NumPy and widespread utilized for Big Data projects, primarily in scientific and technical computing.
+SciPy (Scientific Python) extends NumPy and is widely utilized for Big Data projects, primarily in scientific and technical computing.
 It includes built-in commands and functions for dealing with differential equations, data manipulation, and visualization.

 SciPy is incredibly beneficial in the following –